Matopos in Zimbabwe: home of the three Rs

 We spent the day at Matopos with Paul Hubbard, an expert guide on the local culture of the area through the ages.

 With no real idea what to expect, we headed first into the northern area of the national park.
 Here we found out about the huge efforts being made to protect the white and black rhino populations.
-Patrols circle the park 24 hours a day and 32km of specialised fencing protects the park boundaries.
+Patrols circle the park 24 hours a day and 32 km of specialized fencing protects the park boundaries.

 After a brief sighting of a pod of hippo growing increasingly grumpy with some overbold hammerkops, we headed to one of the 1,200 rock art sites discovered in the area so far.